 Stanford GSB seeks companies that have promising business models and validation from customers and investors.
 Only host companies that can provide mentorship are approved.

-ESP cannot provide specific guidance to companies about summer wages before they apply.
-Refer to the summer wage section on page 15 of the Stanford GSB Employment Report, for reference.
+ESP does not provide specific guidance to companies about summer wages, but a helpful resource for companies is the summer wage section on page 15 of the Stanford GSB Employment Report.

 In some circumstances, ESP may be able to offer a stipend to student/company pairs with financial need.
 ESP works with limited program dollars to enable as many students as possible to have a positive internship experience, and we ask companies to contribute as much as they are able to toward student wages.
-Stipends are awarded on a rolling basis until program funds are completely distributed for the year, or until May 28, whichever comes first.
+Stipends are awarded on a rolling basis until program funds are completely distributed for the year, or until 9 am PT, May 19, 2023, whichever comes first.
 We encourage employers to make offers to students as soon as they have found appropriate candidates.

 Students accepting an ESP stipend cannot have previous equity in the company nor can they take any equity while a part of ESP and/or during the rest of their time as a Stanford GSB student.